Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Common_UAI_Config.md

 # Common UAI Configuration

 This section provides guidance on common UAI configuration activities.
 Specific procedures and settings are covered elsewhere, but each topic provides links to the appropriate information as well as guidance on using that particular configuration.

-The topics are:
+Refer to the following configuration topics:

 * [Choosing UAI Resource Settings](Choosing_UAI_Resource_Settings.md)
 * [Setting End-User UAI Timeouts](Setting_UAI_Timeouts.md)